falaqui-open/chat/README.md

 ./setup-cordova-build.sh "falaqui" "FalaQui" "ios" "1.0.0"
 ```

+Note: After running the iOS build script, the console may show some warnings and errors with label ** ARCHIVE FAILED **.
+You can ignore this error.
+This error occurs because the build process is made to create an archive file for the app store.
+The archive file is not necessary for the app store and the app can be built without it.

+### Check your Build
 After running the build script, the app will be built in the app_build_CHOSEN_PLATFORM/APPNAME directory.

-Example of Cordova Project build: app_build_android/falaqui.
+- **Android Build Example**: app_build_android/falaqui.
+- **iOS Build Example**: app_build_ios/falaqui.

 ### Running the App